frogasia/ansible-role-nginx/README.md

 If you have many server names, or have very long server names, you might get an Nginx error on startup requiring this value to be increased.

+    nginx_underscores_in_headers: ""

+When the use of underscores is disabled, request header fields whose names contain underscores are marked as invalid and become subject to the ignore_invalid_headers directive.
+Turn this on if you want it to do otherwise.
+This only applies in the http context though.

     nginx_proxy_cache_path: ""

 Set as the `proxy_cache_path` directive in the `nginx.conf` file.
 By default, this will not be configured (if left as an empty string), but if you wish to use Nginx as a reverse proxy, you can set this to a valid value (e.g. `"/var/cache/nginx keys_zone=cache:32m"`) to use Nginx's cache (further proxy configuration can be done in individual server configurations).